7wei/shareuhack/_posts/learn-to-financial-freedom-from-amazon-bestsellers/index.en-GB.md

 > Fact: The typical millionaire lives in a middle-class home, drives a car that's paid off and is at least two years old and buys jeans at Wal-Mart

 The most important point of this book is: learn to live your own life.
-You may feel that people around you are doing better than you, leading to low self-esteem, jealousy, and nervousness, which can easily cause many misjudgements in your decision-making.
+You may feel that people around you are doing better than you, leading to low self-esteem, jealousy, and nervousness, which can easily cause many misjudgments in your decision-making.
 But in fact, most people actually "look" better than they really are.
 Debt and leverage have created this situation, but these are definitely not without risks.
 You can't understand everyone's true situation, but you don't need to understand.
 Don't judge yourself by comparison.
 Don't compare with others, just compare with yourself!

-In addition, it must be emphasised that many people now advocate borrowing money for investment, but in fact, more or less, there will be some survivor deviations.
+In addition, it must be emphasized that many people now advocate borrowing money for investment, but in fact, more or less, there will be some survivor deviations.
 Compared with the huge risk, it will be more appropriate to repay large debts as soon as possible and shorten the loan time as much as possible. way of doing.

 ### Keynotes